MJHutchinson/ExtrinsicGaugeIndependentVectorGPs/examples/wind_interpolation/README.md

 ```
 The data used to reproduce the plots are saved in the `log` directory.
 Before running, make sure to install all the packages in `requirements_experiments.txt` first and set the correct data paths in the script.

-In order to perform the experiment from scratch with different configurations and parameter settings (e.g. different date, kernel, satellite), follow the instructions below:
+In order to perform the experiment from scratch under different configurations and parameter settings (e.g. different date, kernel, satellite), follow the instructions below:

 ## 1. Installing `xesmf`
 In addition to the packages in `requirements_experiments.txt`, you will need the package `xesmf`, which is more tricky to install.
 The recomended method is via conda.